cognitive-engineering-lab/argus/README.md

 ### Building from source

 Some additional software is needed to build Argus from source.
 For the TypeScript bindings, you need to install the language [Guile](https://www.gnu.org/software/guile/).
-The IDE requires [Depot](https://github.com/cognitive-engineering-lab/depot), a JS "devtool orchestrator."
-After this simply run the following:
+The IDE requires [Depot](https://github.com/cognitive-engineering-lab/depot).
+Afterward run

 ```sh
 $ cargo make init-bindings